Textiles, Apparel, Footwear and Travel Goods

 Labeling - Singapore

 Labels for all imported goods should be in English.
 There are no government regulations on labeling for locally manufactured clothing.
 These products sometimes carry in-house labels of the department store or boutique.
-Imported clothes usually have labels showing the manufacturing place, material content, washing instructions and size.
+Imported clothes usually have labels showing the country of origin, material content, care instructions and size.

 With the variety of imports from different countries, sizes can be found according to the British, Italian, French, Japanese or U.S. standards.
 Many shops only carry small sizes (up to U.S. size 8 or petite sizes).